 HJ35 MEng Mechanical Engineering / Advanced Materials (4 yrs)

-Virtually every part of our everyday lives is influenced by materials – transportation, housing, clothing, recreation and food processing.
-This programme draws on the expertise of staff in the Engineering Materials Research Group, which is actively involved in a broad range of activities in the materials field.
-You will have the opportunity to explore the selection of materials in design and manufacture, and develop an understanding of how these materials behave in service.
+This course draws on the expertise of staff in the Engineering Materials Research Group, which is actively involved in a broad range of activities in the advanced materials field.
+You will have the opportunity to explore the selection of materials in design and manufacture, and develop an understanding of how these materials behave in service

 All undergraduate applications should be made through the Universities and Colleges Admissions Service (UCAS).
 Click on the How to Apply tab of the navigation menu on this page for detailed information on how to apply and further details about UCAS' website, phone and contact details.
 Specific application deadlines are available on the UCAS website.